The background as a quantum observable: Einstein's hole argument in a quasiclassical context: Recovering the common background

 This leads to the question about the relation between the new quantum observables \oo\/ and the background.
 We have found that we need the background to compute the observable \oo.
 But is it possible to recover the background given all possible observables of type \oo?
 Or is there a similar difference as between the classical gauge potential $A_{\mu}$ and the observable integrals over closed paths $\oint A_{\mu}(x) dx^\mu$?
 This is answered by the following

-\begin{theorem} Assume in a quantum theory of gravity postulate \ref{p:main} points \ref{it:first}-\ref{it:sesqui} holds and there is no superselection rule which prevents superpositions of different semiclassical states.
+\begin{theorem} Assume in a quantum theory of gravity the items \ref{i:first} -- \ref{i:exp} of postulate \ref{p:main} hold and there is no superselection rule which prevents superpositions of different semiclassical states.
 Then we can define a common background shared by all gravitational fields in this theory. \end{theorem}

-\begin{proof} For an arbitrary given field $g_{\mu\nu}\xt$ we consider it's superposition with some fixed vacuum state $\eta_{\mu\nu}$.
-The observable \oo\/ defines, according to postulate \ref{p:main} item \ref{it:sesqui}, a non-degenerated sesquilinear form on $H_\qs{g}\times H_\qs{\eta}$.
-This form can be used to define an isomorphism $H_\qs{g}\cong H_\qs{\eta}$: Every element of $H_\qs{g}$ defines a linear functional on $H_\qs{\eta}$, thus, an element on this space.
-Given this isomorphism, the position measurement on the vacuum state, defined by some projector-valued measure on $H_\qs{\eta}$, defines uniquely a projector-valued measure on $H_\qs{g}$.
-This measurement on $H_\qs{g}$ defines the background. \end{proof}
+\begin{proof} For an arbitrary given field \gx{} we consider its superposition with some fixed vacuum state $\eta_{\mu\nu}$.
+Because of postulate \ref{p:main} item \ref{i:exp}, observable \oo, defined for all possible experiments of this type, and, therefore, for all possible outcomes \lk{1}, \lk{2}, is sufficient to define the sesquilinear form on $H_\qk{g}\times H_\qk{\eta}$ completely.
+Because it is non-degenerated, it can be used to define an isomorphism $H_\qk{g}\cong H_\qk{\eta}$: Every element of $H_\qk{g}$ defines a linear functional on $H_\qk{\eta}$, thus, an element on this space.
+Given this isomorphism, the position measurement on the vacuum state, defined by some projector-valued measure on $H_\qk{\eta}$, defines uniquely a projector-valued measure on $H_\qk{g}$.
+This measurement on $H_\qk{g}$ defines the common background on \qk{g}. \end{proof}

-Here, we have not used the explicit form of the scalar product as postulated in item \ref{it:pinx} of postulate \ref{p:main}.
-The abstract form defined by item \ref{it:sesqui} was sufficient.
+Here, we have not used the explicit form of the scalar product as postulated in item \ref{i:explicit} of postulate \ref{p:main}.
+The abstract form defined by item \ref{i:sesqui} was sufficient.
 But the explicit product form guarantees better properties:

 \begin{theorem} Assume in a quantum theory of gravity postulate \ref{p:main} holds.
-Then the measurement of the background position commutes with the measurement of position on the metric $g_{\mu\nu}\xt$. \end{theorem}
+Then the measurement of the background position commutes with the measurement of position on the metric \gx{}. \end{theorem}

-\begin{proof}Indeed, the coordinate $\x$ used in item \ref{it:pinx} of postulate \ref{p:main} defines position on above metrics involved in the superpositional state.
-Thus, it defines a position measurement on the metric $g_{\mu\nu}\xt$ as well as on the background $\eta_{\mu\nu}$. \end{proof}
+\begin{proof}Indeed, the coordinate $\x$ used in item \ref{i:explicit} of postulate \ref{p:main} defines position on above metrics involved in the superpositional state.
+Thus, it defines a position measurement on the metric \gx{} as well as on the background $\eta_{\mu\nu}$. \end{proof}